 If you default on your loan by falling behind in payments or breaching the agreement in some other way, the servicer will probably refer the loan an attorney or trustee for foreclosure.
-Foreclosure works differently in each state, but there are two basic types: judicial foreclosures and nonjudicial foreclosures.
+Foreclosure works differently in each state, but the two basic types are judicial foreclosures and nonjudicial foreclosures.

 All states allow judicial foreclosures, but about half also permit nonjudicial ("power of sale") foreclosures.
 In a nonjudicial foreclosure, an attorney or trustee—again, on behalf of the lender or investor—completes certain out-of-court steps.

 Depending on state laws, a borrower might get a combined notice of default and sale, just a notice of sale, or notice by publication in a newspaper and posting on the property or in a public place.

 You own your home up until the foreclosure sale.
-This means you may legally stay there until this time.
+So, you may legally stay in the property until this time.
 In addition, depending on state law, you might be able to stay in the home until the redemption period expires or until some other action, such as ratification of the sale, occurs.
-(Learn more about when you need to move out after a foreclosure.)

 Some states have laws giving a foreclosed homeowner the right to regain ownership of the home, called "redeeming" the property, after a foreclosure sale by reimbursing the buyer for the amount paid at the sale or by repaying the full amount of the mortgage debt.

-What’s a deficiency judgment?
-Sometimes, a foreclosure sale doesn’t bring in enough money to fully repay the home loan.
-When this happens, the difference between the sale price and the amount owed is called a deficiency.
-In certain states, the foreclosing party can get a personal judgment—a deficiency judgment—against the borrower for this amount.
+Sometimes, a foreclosure sale doesn't bring in enough money to fully repay the home loan.
+When this happens, the difference between the sale price and the amount owed is called a "deficiency."
+In some states, the foreclosing party can get a personal judgment called a "deficiency judgment" against the borrower for this amount.